mbjarland/groovy-streaming-template-engine/Readme.md

 The name is slightly misleading as the code is not exactly based on streaming, but the term 'streaming' captures the essense of the idea and was the best I could come up with at the time.
-The engine was initially called SmartTemplateEngine, but I figured that name was a tad obnoxious and renamed it.
+The engine was initially called SmartTemplateEngine but somebody once told me that calling your baby smart is obnoxious so I renamed it.

 ## Why another groovy template engine?
 The existing groovy template engines